The Big Bang Theory: Young Sheldon

 On March 13, 2017, CBS ordered the spin-off Young Sheldon series.
 Jon Favreau directed and executive produced the pilot.
 Created by Lorre and Molaro, the series follows 9-year-old Sheldon Cooper as he attends high school in East Texas.
 Alongside Armitage as 9-year-old Sheldon Cooper and Perry as Mary Cooper, Lance Barber stars as George Cooper, Sheldon's father; Raegan Revord stars as Missy Cooper, Sheldon's twin sister; and Montana Jordan stars as George Cooper Jr., Sheldon's older brother.
 Jim Parsons reprises his role as adult Sheldon Cooper, as narrator for the series.
 Parsons, Lorre, Molaro and Todd Spiewak also serve as executive producers on the series, for Chuck Lorre Productions and Warner Bros.
 Television.
 The show's pilot episode premiered on September 25, 2017.
 Subsequent weekly episodes began airing on November 2, 2017, following the broadcast of the 237th episode of The Big Bang Theory.

 Armitage appeared on the series' 265th episode, "The VCR Illumination", by way of a videotape recorded by the younger Sheldon and viewed by the current-day Sheldon.

 On January 6, 2018, the show was renewed for a second season.
 On February 22, 2019, CBS renewed the series for both the third and fourth seasons.
+On March 30, 2021, CBS renewed the series for a fifth, sixth, and seventh season.

+The prequel series came to an end on May 16, 2024, with an hour long episode which included George Cooper's funeral and a cameo from Parsons and Mayim Bialik as their older characters.
+The audience learns that Young Sheldon has been a memoir of Sheldon's life all along.

+Georgie & Mandy's First Marriage

+In January 2024, it was announced that there will be a spin-off series of Young Sheldon focused on Georgie Cooper and Mandy McAllister that will be slated for the 2024–25 season on CBS.

+Stuart Fails to Save the Universe

+On April 12, 2023, it was announced that a spin-off of the original series was in development.
+On October 10, 2024, it was announced that the third spin-off will feature Stuart Bloom, Denise, and Bert Kibbler, with Kevin Sussman, Lauren Lapkus, and Brian Posehn reprising their roles.
+On March 19, 2025, it was announced that the title of the show will be Stuart Fails to Save the Universe.
+In the premise of the series, Stuart is "tasked with restoring reality after he breaks a device built by Sheldon and Leonard, accidentally bringing about a multiverse Armageddon."
+John Ross Bowie will reprise his role as Barry Kripke.
+Filming for the show began in September 2025.